jedi-academy/learn-4711/data/tutorials/ci-unit.md

     Time: 27 ms, Memory: 4.00MB
     No tests executed!

-There is also some HTML shown, which I haven't figured out how to surpress yet :-/
+There is some HTML shown before the test results - the output from the default controller.
+A proper approach would use the CI unit test support classes to avoid this, but no time to figure that out at the moment :(

 ##Test the collection